OUR PROGRAM

 • Capable of independent daily living

-• Seeking short-term stabilization during recovery, reentry, or life transition
+• Seeking stabilization during recovery, reentry, military-to-civilian transition, or life transition

-This program is referral-based and eligibility-driven.
-Acceptance is not guaranteed and is subject to screening, funding verification, and availability.
+Placement is referral-based and eligibility-driven.
+Acceptance depends on screening, funding verification, and availability.

 Standard Inclusions